 Their menu is about as close to the earth as it can be…wild plants from freshly foraged mushrooms to sea arugula to coltsfoot and even one called ‘skunkberries’ abound.
 There are no canned soft drinks, rather Nemeth preserves elder flowers for cordials.
 They cure BC herrings in the French style, in sunflower oil, and layer them with carrots and other vegetables to be served warm.
 They roast heritage Chantecler chickens in hay (below left).
 On Sundays, their lunches are designed for long, languorous dining as one might do in France.
 Those meals have special menus and may be built around a leg of Gaspesie lamb or a suckling pig.

-Edulis is one of about 250 restaurants participating in Food Day across Canada.
-To reserve a table contact them at the number below.
+To reserve a Food Day Canada table contact them at the number below.

 169 Niagara St, Toronto, ON

 ( The gorgeous images were taken by Jim Norton Photography)